cosmos/sdk-tutorials/academy/ibc/relayerintro.md

 ## FAQ

 Cosmos is developing fast, and minor changes can cause big problems for inexperienced users.
 Luckily you have the option to make direct contact with developers through the [Cosmos Developer Discord](https://discord.com/invite/cosmosnetwork).
 There you can find the channel **#ibc-relayer** dedicated to relayers in which you can ask for help.

+## Next up

+You now have a solid understanding of relaying in general.
+It is time to look a closer look at specific relayers for IBC: the Go and Hermes relayer.
+Start with the Go relayer in the [next section](https://interchainacademy.cosmos.network/academy/ibc/gorelayer.html).